SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Advanced_configuration/Implementing the Configuration Backup script.md

 Next, DataMiner IDP will connect to the path and transfer the files to the DataMiner Configuration Archive.
 The file extension will be kept in the DataMiner Configuration Archive.

 > [!NOTE]
 > XML and TXT extensions are visualized by default.
-You can change this on the [Configuration > Backup page](xref:Configuration#backup).
+You can change this on the [Admin > Configuration > Backup page](xref:Configuration#backup).